 Vaginismus is the main cause of unconsummated relationships, and it can put relationships under great strain.
 It is extremely frustrating to be unable to physically engage in pleasurable sex and sufferers often feel abnormal and embarrassed about the condition.
 The anticipation of pain or sexual ‘failure’ further contributes to and reinforces the symptoms of vaginismus.
 This can lead to avoidance of penetration and a feeling of alienation from ones own body as the vagina becomes a no-go zone.
 This exaccerbates feelings of failure, or general squeamishness about your vagina.

 Primary vaginismus: This is where a woman has never at any time been able to have pain-free penetration due to the tensing of the vaginal muscles.
 Some women with primary vaginismus are unable to wear tampons or complete pelvic examinations.
 Often, this condition means that couples are unable to consummate their relationship.

 Secondary vaginismus: This is vaginismus that develops after the woman has previously experienced successful penetration.
 The occurance of vaginismus may appear quite random.

 Vaginismus – a ‘hidden’ problem

 Most of my vaginismus clients have told me just how difficult it was to even find a name for the condition.
 There exists a real lack of information about the problem, leading to sufferers feeling even more confused and isolated.
 Men with sexual problems have it easier!
-There is a great deal of information about conditions such as premature ejaculation – the name is commonly known.
-To make matters worse, the very name ‘vaginismus’ is not the easiest to pronounce!
+There is a great deal of information about conditions such as premature ejaculation – that condition is widely recognised.

-It is certainly possible that you have vaginismus if you answer yes to these questions:
+It is likely that you have vaginismus if you experience most or all of the following: